edthedev/edthedev.github.io/Resume.Edward.Delaporte.TooLong.md

  - Proactively communicates with the Linux systems team to ensure support for core solution technologies.
  - Trained team members in Linux, version control, Light-weight Directory Access Protocol (LDAP), web application frameworks, and deployment technologies.
  - Author of the CITES Software Engineering Risk Knowledge Base (2012).
+ - Mentored team members in documentation and communication.
+ - Architected software solutions to provide legal compliance for accessibility of the Unified Communications system.
  - Retired a tightly integrated, but out of date, authentication system.
+ - Upgraded core technologies to supported versions.
  - Produced integrations to maintain a consistent identity record across three campuses.

 Interim Manager Responsibilities

+ - Kept things running smoothly while the team was short staffed.
  - Managed five full time software developers.
  - Regularly met one one one with developers to provide feedback and guidance.
  - Proactively communicated context for upcoming organizational changes.
+ - Performed performance reviews.
+ - Regularly met with senior members of the systems and service teams to ensure a high standard of interoperability and constantly improving baseline quality of software deliverables.

 #### Senior Software Developer			July 2010 - November 2011